Teenage Mom

 Parents usually respond more positively than expected.
 Here are a few tips that might help you prepare for an upcoming conversation.

-We want to be there for you! profemina specializes in providing free counseling to pregnant women in a judgment-free setting.
-Our goal is to support you as you discover the path that works for you.
+We want to be there for you!
+Profemina specializes in providing free counseling to pregnant women in a judgment-free setting.
+We aim to support you as you discover the path that works for you.
 Why not give it a try?

 Was this article helpful?